-Name of Eve ent or Activity
+Name of Ever ot or Activity

-Location of Event or Activity Dates of Event or Activ vity
+Location of Event or Activity Dates of Event or Activ ity

 Location Address City State

-Law Enforcement Jurisdiction for loc ation of Event or Activity (if available)
+Law Enforcement Jurisdiction for loca tion of Event or Activity (if available)

-Department Co ordinating Event
+Department Coo rdinating Event

 Contact E-mail Phone

-PimaCommunityCollege Program Planning/Event Planning Model: N.O.B.S.D.A.M.I.T.
+Program Planning/Event Planning Model: N.O.B.S.D.A.M.I.T.

-EVENT NAI Date/Time/Location needs of the community are being addressed?
+EVENT NAME Tentative Date/Time/Location N EED: What needs of the community are being addressed?
 Why does this program need to occur?
 Who will it benefit?
-What does the program hope to achieve?
+O UTCOME: What does the program hope to achieve?
 What will the participants learn as a result of this program?
-What of impact might this event have on the community?
-B RAINSTORN AING: What are different ways to achieve the stated outcomes?
+What type of impac might this event have on the community?
+B RAINSTORMING: What are different ways to achieve the stated outcomes?
 Every idea is a good idea and should be considered.
-S TRATEGY: What needs to be accomplished for this event to be a success?
+STRATEGY: What needs to be accomplished for this event to be a success?
 What action steps need to be taken?

 D ELEGATE: Who will be responsible for the various tasks?
 Who will follow up to ensure the various plans are done?
-A RRANGEMENTS: What arrangements need to be made and by who en?
-M ARKETING: What types of marketing needs to be created?
-Who wi marketing begin? ll assist with promoting the event?
-When should IMPLEMENT: On the day of the event, what needs to be done?
-Who programs?
-Will they be served and if so, by who?
-Who will rest TIE-UP: What needs to be done when the program is over?
-How will the event is successful?
+A RRANGEMENTS: What arrangements need to be made e and by when?
+M ARKETING: What types of marketing needs to be creat ed?
+Who will assist with promoting the event?
+When should marketing begir IMPLEMENT: On the day of the event, what needs to be do Will they be served and if so, by who?
+Who will res one?
+Who will be greeting attendees?
+Are there refreshments or programs? tock?
+T IE-UP: What needs to be done when the program is ove successful?
 Will attendees evaluate the program?
-Do to Completed by: Date: Reviewed and Approved by: Date:
+I r?
+How will the program be evaluated?
+How will you know if the event is Do thank you cards need to be sent to anyone?
+Considered by Completed by: Date: Reviewed and Approved by: Date: